rghoshal18/Orbits.jl/Readme.md

-# Project Title
+# Orbit.jl

-One Paragraph of project description goes here
+This is a package which can be used for doing basic simulation of orbital parameters.
+It was a part of my summer project in year 2019.

 ## Getting Started